‘ALIENS OF LONDON’/’WORLD WAR THREE’

 Jackie also gets rescued by Mickey from a Slitheen that attacks her at her flat.
 The Doctor, Rose and Harriet lock themselves in No. 10’s cabinet room to prevent the Slitheen from getting at them inside.

 The Doctor, Rose and Harriet soon get in touch with Jackie and Mickey via Rose’s mobile.
-Jackie and Mickey help, since the Doctor asks Mickey to access the U.N.I.T. website to stop the Slitheen’s plans.
+Jackie and Mickey help out since the Doctor wants Mickey to access the U.N.I.T. website and stop the Slitheen’s plans.